Brazil, Trump head to-do list for Argentina's incoming foreign minister

 As the international face of the new administration, Sola will also need to keep the United States onside amid complex debt negotiations with creditors including the International Monetary Fund over around $100 billion in sovereign debt.

-“We are going to look for the best possible relationship with the United States,” Sola said in a recent interview with local radio station La Red, adding he would not allow “ideology” to jeopardize any international ties.
+“We are going to look for the best possible relationship with the United States,” Sola said in a recent interview with local radio station La Red, adding he would not allow ideology to jeopardise any international ties.

 That may not be easy.
-Trump earlier this week said he would reimpose tariffs on Argentine and Brazilian steel and aluminum, citing their weak currencies.
+Trump earlier this week said he would reimpose tariffs on Argentine and Brazilian steel and aluminium, citing their weak currencies.

 “In a protectionist world, Argentina loses, because it has commodities to sell,” said political analyst Sergio Berensztein.

-Regionally, Fernandez’s government will represent a shift to the left for Argentina, and the incoming administration has already aligned itself with left-leaning Latin American allies such as Mexico.
+Regionally, Fernandez’s government will represent a shift to the left for Argentina, and the incoming administration has already aligned itself with left-leaning Latin American countries such as Mexico.

 Sola is also known for occasional outbursts, which could test diplomatic ties.
 Last year, he slammed the then energy secretary after a sharp rise in prices.